Pepijn Vloemans

 Some startup insights

-- Embrace pain, confusion and messiness
+- Embrace daily doses of pain, confusion and messiness as the price of your freedom

 - Ego is the enemy.
 Make a point of writing down your mistakes to the group.